Particular/docs.particular.net/nservicebus/troubleshooting/message-loss.md

 reviewed: 2020-10-14
 component: core
 ---
-Sometimes customers are experiencing message loss scenarios.
-In most cases the cause is in any of the following scenarios:
+In most cases the cause of message loss is one of the following scenarios:

 - Missing `await` keyword on async methods
-- Usage of `async void` in the call stack
+- Using `async void` in the call stack
 - Catching (generic) exceptions but not rethrowing the exception

-All these will prevent NServiceBus its recovery mechanism to work correctly as any exception will never be catched by NServiceBus.
-This results in NServiceBus to think processing was succesful while it (potentially) was not.
-Another side effect of the async related issues it that transactions can be committed too early which can cause corruption in storage.
+All of these will prevent the recovery mechanism in NServiceBus from working correctly as exceptions will not be caught by NServiceBus.
+This results in NServiceBus assuming processing was succesful when it was not.
+Another side effect of the async related issues is that transactions can be committed too early which can cause corruption in storage.

-Consider enabling [message auditing](/nservicebus/operations/auditing.md) so that atleast the message is not lost.
+Consider enabling [message auditing](/nservicebus/operations/auditing.md) so that the message is not lost.

 ## Missing await keyword